BerryGate/Game_with_NEAT/README.md

 The training.py file showcases the training and evolution process.
-The trained.py file showcases the trained agent playing the game. neat_config_training.text are the NEAT algorithms specifications/parameters for training. neat_config_trained.txt are the NEAT algorithms specifications/parameters for the trained agent.
+The trained.py file showcases the trained agent playing the game.
+The neat_config_training.text file is the NEAT algorithms specifications/parameters for training.
+The neat_config_trained.txt is the NEAT algorithms specifications/parameters for the trained agent.